 To anonymously report COVID-19 compliance violations, please call 215-P-COMPLY or make an online report.
 If you are in a CHOP lab, please call 866-246-7456 or make an online report using "CHOP" as the access ID.

-A number of CAMB courses, normally scheduled for the Fall, will be offered this Summer.
-Please see the 2020 Summer Course List for which courses are being offered.
+Courses for the Fall 2020 semester begin September 1, and will be mostly virtual.
+Please see the 2020 Fall Course List for which courses are being offered, and how they're being offered.
 Course descriptions, including updated syllabi, can be found on the CAMB Courses webpage.

 If Faculty have any issues or need any assistance with their courses, they are encouraged to reach out to Kathy O’Connor-Cooley.
 Faculty should also refer to our Resources for Faculty Course Directors page.

-Under Phase 1 of Penn's Research Resumption plan, no student has to come to campus.
-It must be a voluntary decision, and you would need to “opt-in”.
+Under Phase 2 of Penn's Research Resumption plan, which began July 13, student return to campus is still voluntary.
+If you choose to, you would need to “opt-in”.
 More information can be found in the Thesis Level Research section.

 As of May 13 2020, Penn released a Research Resumption Strategy Master Plan.
 This plan defines three phases for the resumption of research activities on campus.

-Phase 1 of Research Resumption began June 8 2020.
-During Phase 1, graduate students are allowed to voluntarily return to work on campus.
-In order to do so, you will need to "opt-in".
+Phase 2 of Research Resumption will begin July 13 2020.
+During Phase 2, labs will transition to 50% capacity, but graduate students' return to campus is still voluntarily.
+If you would like to return to campus, you will need to "opt-in".
 Opting-in does not permanently obligate you to return to campus.
 If you elect to opt-in and change your mind at a future date for any reason, you should contact the BGS office directly to record this change.
 To opt-in, you must:

 Please discuss lab activities and expectations with your PI in order to make an informed decision about opting-in.
 If you have concerns about the planning process or would like additional input, please each out to Dan, Craig, your program chair, your thesis committee, the BGS leadership, or the EVDCSO Office.
 To anonymously report COVID-19 compliance violations, please call 215-P-COMPLY or make an online report.
 If you are in a CHOP lab, please call 866-246-7456 or make an online report using "CHOP" as the access ID.